silentorb/marloth-story/books/fairytale/part5.md

 "Well, if that truly was your main concern, I am now Jillybon free.
 Danger averted.
 I thank you, but that still leaves me here in the middle of nowhere with people who, regardless of their motive, did kidnap me.
 But that can be mended.
-If you return me to the Mediev Manor, I will put this whole incident behind me.
+If you return me to Mediev Manor, I will put this whole incident behind me.
 And the sooner the better.
 One of the grandest balls of the year will be taking place at the Globe next week, and there are so many things I need to do beforehand!"

 "We can't do that." said James.
 "The Lady Mediev is evil."

-Adelle unconsciously reached up and touched the crown to make sure it was still on her head.
+Adelle was no longer familiar with such a lack of cooperation.
+She unconsciously reached up and touched the crown to make sure it was still on her head.
 It was. *But it wasn't working!* She *was* still feeling some of the disorientation of the Jillybons; perhaps their lingering effects were hindering her use of the crown.
 Very well then,